espressif/esp-idf/docs/en/api-reference/peripherals/isp.rst

 This pipeline is used for doing image input sharpening under YUV mode.

-Calling :cpp:func:`esp_isp_sharpen_configure` to configure BF function, you can take following code as reference.
+Calling :cpp:func:`esp_isp_sharpen_configure` to configure Sharpen function, you can take following code as reference.

 .. code:: c